The only thing she knows is true anymore is that the dragon needs to die.

 “Please don’t call it [YANS]: The Second Draft,” the Muse said.

 “Nah, it will have a real title… heck if I know what though,” The Writer looked over all of the chaotic output from the NaNo.
-“Right now the themes are sacrifice, fate, and fire, so something along those lines I supposed.
+“Right now the themes are sacrifice, fate, and fire, so something along those lines I suppose.
 Only without giving away the ending.
 But that’s something for January… time to wrap this thing up!”

 And so they did.